Leslie Street Spit: Friends of the Spit

 The Leslie Street Spit's evolution into an urban wilderness was never in the city's plans.
 The spit's status as such was secured by a number of organizations, with the citizens' advocacy group known as Friends of the Spit at the forefront of advocacy to naturalize the site.

 Structure

 The inner part of the Spit consists of three embayments.
 These were designed to hold dredged material from the Inner Harbour and the Keating Channel.
 The first embayment has now been filled.
 It has been capped with clean fill and is being restored by the TRCA as a marsh.
 The remaining two embayments have about 50 years' capacity remaining.
 Between the Port Lands and the Spit lies the Outer Harbour.
 Part of this body of water was once the edge of a marsh that was part of Ashbridge's Bay.

-In the early 1980s, construction of an endikement on the eastern side of the embayments began.
-The endikement is designed as a rigid breakwater that protects the embayments and also deflects substantial sediment from the Inner Harbour.
+In 1929s, construction of a breakwater (called an "endikement" by official park documentation) on the eastern side of the embayments began.
+The breakwater is designed protects the embayments and also deflects substantial sediment from the Inner Harbour.